JLuisCuamatzi/Pleurotus_ostreatus_CarbonSources/README.md

 ### Mycelial Growth Rate

-The photos are available at: `Figure_1a_1b.pdf` and data to reproduce the figure 1 is available at: `Figure1c.R`
+The photos are available at: `Figure_1a_1b.pdf`, and data code to reproduce the figure 1 are available at: `Data_MycelialGrowthRate.xlsx"` and `Figure1c.R`, respectively.

 ### Growth Curves, Carbon Consumption, and Enzymatic Activity